Stadion v Městských sadech

 Stadion v Městských sadech is a football stadium in Opava, Czech Republic.
-It is the home stadium of SFC Opava and has a capacity of 7,758 seated places.
+It is the home stadium of SFC Opava and has a capacity of 7,524 seated places.
 It is located in the municipal park near the Opava River.
+In September 2024 the stadium flooded, with the water level reaching the third row of the F stand.
+It also caused damage to the stadium's changing rooms, as well as the immediate vicinity of the stadium.
+Later the same month, the Ligová fotbalová asociace announced financial aid amounting to 1.5 million Czech koruna for the restoration of the stadium.